Eli8838/case-converter/README.md

 # Case converter

-A utility to convert from and to different strig formats/cases such as camel case, snake case etc.
+A utility to convert from and to different string formats/cases such as camel case, snake case etc.

 ### Examples: